-The nearly eight miles of motorless highway circumnavigating Mackinac Island is set to get an update this spring.
 The Native American Cultural Trail features six individual panels discussing the history and impact of Native Americans on the Great Lakes and is located on M-185, the road the encircles Mackinac Island.

 “Native American history and culture was not something we were actively interpreting a great deal on Mackinac Island,” said Phil Porter, Mackinac State Historic Parks Director.
-“We hope these informational panels will educate the public and provide perspective about the pre-contact history, trade, culture and more.”
+“We hope these informational panels have and will continue to educate the public and provide perspective about the pre-contact history, trade, culture and more.”

 The panels were drafted by Director of Archives and Records for the Little Traverse Bay Band of Odawa Indians Eric Hemenway with help from Mackinac State Historic Parks staff and were installed by Mackinac Island State Park operations staff.

 The Mackinac Island State Park Commission approved the project in late July 2015 and fundraising through Mackinac Associates began soon after.

 “This is perfectly aligned with what Mackinac Associates is meant to do,” said Diane Dombroski, membership coordinator for Mackinac Associates.
 “Our members were so excited about and generous with this opportunity that we were able to exceed the goal.”

 In addition to the panels, the areas next to the roadway where they are located have been landscaped and include benches and areas for bicycle parking.